 2. Air fryers

 Air fryers are growing in popularity as must-have kitchen appliances, and they come in a variety of capacities.
 The purpose?
 You can cook everything from big batches of chicken wings or nuggets to French fries or fish, using little to no oil.
 Families and individuals still get that comfort-food crispy texture without all of the extra fat and cholesterol.
-With features like cool-touch handles and non-slip rubber feet, air fryers often come with aluminum baskets with a non-stick coating, so clean-up is a cinch.
+Features like cool-touch handles and non-slip rubber feet are a bonus.
+Air fryers often come with aluminum baskets with a non-stick coating, so clean-up is a cinch.
 Throw in the night’s dinner and tend to chores; an alarm will alert you when the cook is done.

-Best Buy offers a wide selection of microwaves, and we recently reviewed the Breville countertop 3-in-1 convection microwave, which we absolutely loved not only for its basic operation as a microwave, but also its convection cook option as well as the ability to air fry foods in the machine.
+Best Buy offers a wide selection of microwaves, including ones that have secondary functions as well, like convection cooking, toasting, and even air frying.
 Whether you want a compact microwave for quick re-heating or a more powerful and versatile machine, an upgraded microwave can help speed up cooking and prep time.

 4. Espresso machines

 Sure, every household might have a basic coffeemaker.
 But if you know someone who loves, and is very particular about their java, consider upgrading them to a new machine.
-We recently reviewed the high-end Breville Barista Pro and found it super easy to use and customize drinks to your liking.
-To enjoy the best of both worlds, get a dual-function machine that can make both espresso and coffee, like the De’Longhi all-in-one coffee and espresso machine we recently reviewed.
 Check out a wide variety of the best espresso machines you can buy at Best Buy.
+Need some help?
+Our comprehensive coffee machines buying guide explains the types, differences among them, and what you can do to help you find the right one.

 6. Stand mixer